-In 2013, the Kansas Legislature passed legislation which addressed many aspects of human trafficking The Human Trafficking Advisory Board (HTAB) was established as the official board to oversee human trafficking issues.
-Statute defines the structure and membership of the board.
-Members of HTAB include, but are not limited to: law enforcement personnel, prosecutors, court personnel, advocates, legislators, victims of human trafficking, staff from the Kansas Department for Children and Families and other parties who have expertise related to issues of human trafficking.
+In 2013, the Kansas Legislature passed legislation which addressed many issues related to human trafficking.
+The Kansas Attorney General's Human Trafficking Advisory Board (HTAB) was established as the official board to oversee human trafficking issues within the state of Kansas.
+Kansas statute defines the structure and membership of the board that includes, but is not limited to, law enforcement personnel, prosecutors, court personnel, advocates, legislators, victims of human trafficking, staff from the Kansas Department for Children and Families and other parties who have expertise related to issues of human trafficking.
 The DCF Prevention and Protection Services (PPS) Deputy Director of Assessment and Prevention Services and the Anti-Human Trafficking Program Manager are members of HTAB.
-During each legislative session since 2013, legislation to further strengthen laws related to human trafficking have been passed.